ILLGrenoble/visa-image-template-example/README.md

 fi
 ```

-This creates a user with the same username as the owner, and creates a random password (the password isn't needed since VISA PAM is used).
+As well as obtaining the VISA PAM public key, this script creates a user with the same username as the owner, and creates a random password (the password isn't needed since VISA PAM is used).

 ## Acknowledgements